- Eat Less

 WA trawlers catch some threatened species, including seahorses and seasnakes, but in very low numbers that are unlikely to have population level impacts on these species.
 While the majority of fishing effort occurs in waters that are too cold for sea turtles, devices that allow turtles to escape are mandatory on boats where interactions could occur.
 However, there is no independent observer coverage in the WA-managed fisheries, and reported protected species interactions require verifying.

-Marine parks provide significant protection for both marine habitat and protected wildlife in the largest saucer scallop fishery in Shark Bay, and state and commonwealth marine parks protect other areas close to saucer scallop fisheries.
+Marine parks provide significant protection for both marine habitat and protected wildlife in the largest saucer scallop fishery in Shark Bay, and state and commonwealth marine parks offer a small but significant degree of protection for other areas close to saucer scallop fisheries.

 Scallop populations are complex to assess, as scallop stocks are heavily influenced by factors such as water temperature.
 In WA, saucer scallop stocks were severely impacted by a three-year marine heatwave event that began in 2011, and the fishery has been in a rebuilding phase since then.
-Catches have recovered to pre-heatwave levels in some areas in 2018.
+Catches have now recovered to pre-heatwave levels in some areas.

 In WA, populations of saucer scallop are closely monitored, for example, independent surveys to determine scallop numbers are made at the beginning of the fishing season and areas are then opened if populations are adequate to support fishing activity.
 The fishing season is timed so that saucer scallops spawn before the fishing season, which helps protect stocks.